manekinekko/angular-web-bluetooth/README.md

 ## Have a PR?

 All contributions are welcome.
-Here are few [open issues](https://github.com/manekinekko/angular-web-bluetooth/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) that I need help with ;)
+Here are few [open issues](https://github.com/manekinekko/angular-web-bluetooth/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) that we need help with ;)

 # License